El Faro disaster: Will another ship sail into a hurricane?

 El Faro was on its way from Jacksonville, Florida, to San Juan, Puerto Rico -- the reverse of Isla Bella -- when it encountered the monster storm on October 1 last year.

-Its sinking was one of the deadliest American maritime disasters of the last 30 years.
+Its sinking was one of the deadliest American maritime disasters in 30 years.

 The Coast Guard concluded it capsized as Hurricane Joaquin churned across the Atlantic.
 Of the crew of 28 Americans and five Polish nationals, none survived.